100 Worst Foods for Cold and Flu

-It’s never a good idea to wrap your burrito in one of those oversize flour tortillas but it is especially problematic when you are sick and trying to feel better.
-Flour tortillas are filled with unrefined carbohydrates, which will trigger inflammation in your body and weaken your white blood cell’s response to disease.
+It's never a good idea to wrap your burrito in one of those oversized flour tortillas, but it is especially problematic when you are sick and trying to feel better.
+Flour tortillas are filled with unrefined carbohydrates, which will trigger inflammation in your body and weaken your white blood cell's response to disease.

 These festive drinks combine two things that are terrible for your immune system: alcohol and sugar.
 "Sorry that pre-dinner cocktail will cause additional inflammation that will leave your white blood cells even weaker and slow down your body's healing process," explains Dr. Petre.
 Given margaritas high sugar content, they're one of the worst cocktails you can pick when you are sick and trying to avoid inflammatory foods